Bilenie/code-refactor/README.md

 -By following the Acceptance Criteria,

     -I consolidated the CSS rule by following DRY.
-    -I updated the code in the HTML ffile by adding semantic attribute.
+    -I updated the code in the HTML file by adding semantic attribute.
-    -I describe the images by adding an alt attribute.
+    -I describe the images by adding an alt attributes.
     -I organize the HTML code following the general HTML/Semantic HTML rule.
     -I changed the selector name on the CSS file and matched the name of the class in HTML.
     -I added a comment to describe what I did on both HTML & CSS files.